-Outcome: Graduates are competent to:
+Outcome: Graduates are competent to

-- Make decisions that reflect critical thinking. - Use the case management process to design care that meets the unique health care needs of the whole person. - Manages health information and health care technologies to provide care for individuals, families, and communities. - 4.
-Evaluate evidence-based practice where available and consensus-based practice where not available.
-Outcome: Graduates are competent to - Use research findings to solve clinical problems. - Participate in research activities. - Use information technology to do literature searches. - 5.
+- Use research findings to solve clinical problems. - Participate in research activities. - Use information technology to do literature searches. - 5.
 Incorporate professional values and standards into the legal, moral, and ethical aspects of respiratory care.
 Outcome: Graduates are competent to: - Practice respiratory care based on professional values and standards. - Approach legal, ethical, and/or moral issues/dilemmas based on professional values and standards. - Assume a leadership role in professional and community service activities. - Use the political process to shape health care policy. - 6.
 Accept responsibility and accountability for evaluation of the effectiveness of their own respiratory care practice.